Distilling Magic States in the Bicycle Architecture: Introduction

 As shown in Figure~\ref{fig:motivation}, our leading proposal is to perform 15-to-1 MSD on a block of two-gross code (an instance of BB code), using logical magic states supplied by MSC on a surface code.
 Under $10^{-3}$ physical error rate, this protocol is estimated to reach logical error rates lower than what is currently achievable through MSC, while using just one block of surface code and one block of two-gross code.
-We present resource estimations for various other magic state factories in Table~\ref{tab:resource}.

 Our factories naturally fit into the bicycle architecture~\cite{yoder2025tour}, a promising near-term FTQC architecture based on the BB codes~\cite{bravyi2024high-threshold2}.
 Conceptually, the bicycle architecture encodes information in BB codes and performs logical operations using recently-developed code surgery techniques~\cite{cross2024improvedqldpcsurgerylogical,williamson2024low-overhead,ide2024fault,swaroop2025universaladaptersquantumldpc}.
 These operations consume magic states, which makes magic generation the central component that determines the overall efficiency.
 Our designs thereby constitute an essential improvement to the bicycle architecture.
 For general extractor architectures~\cite{he2025extractorsqldpcarchitecturesefficient}, our techniques can also be applied to design other efficient magic state factories.

 The rest of this paper is organized as follows.
 Sec.~\ref{sec:background} reviews the fundamentals of quantum error correction, the BB code family, and magic state distillation.
 In Sec.~\ref{sec:MSD}, we present a full stack BB code based magic state distillation factory design.
 Sec.~\ref{sec:optimization} introduces multiple optimization methods to reduce both the depth and the size of the MSD circuit.
+Sec.~\ref{sec:compression} introduces a protocol-level compression method to reduce the logical-qubit footprint of the MSD circuit by recycling inactive logical qubits.
 In Sec.~\ref{sec:eval} and Sec.~\ref{sec:results}, we evaluate the space time cost and output logical error rates of our approach and compare them with surface code based magic state distillation and cultivation.